 Can you talk about the impact that women have had on the active transportation movement over the long term?

-What can planners and engineers do to make the most of MAP-21?
+What can planners and engineers do to make the most of MAP-21, the current federal transportation law?

-What can planners and engineers do to improve the next transportation bill?
+What can planners, engineers, and advocates do to improve the next transportation bill?

 We need to start ourselves, and take our policy makers on bike rides or walks through our communities to show them what was funded, and what else needs to be funded.
 We have to show them how people are walking and biking to school, work, the library, and the grocery, and to socialize.
 People are utilizing the facilities that have been put in place, whether they’re trails, cycle tracks, or protected bike lanes, and policy makers need to see that.
 Get them out to see that people who are too young or old to drive, if they can get around a community and if the community is safe for them, then it’s likely to be safe for people of all ages.
 The young and the old (their children and their parents) count on being able to walk and bike for transportation and for health.

-For those of you interested in learning more about how to foster great streets and communities, register today for Pro Walk/Pro Bike® 2012: Pro Place, North America’s premier walking and bicycling conference, taking place September 10-13th, 2012 in Long Beach, CA. Join more than 1,000 planners, engineers, elected officials, health professionals, and advocates to gain the insights of national experts in the field, learn about practical solutions to getting bike and pedestrian infrastructure built, and meet peers from across the country.
+Pro Walk/Pro Bike®: Pro Place is North America’s premier walking and bicycling conference, which occurs biannually.
+The next conference will occur in Pittsburgh, PA in September 2014.
+Join more than 1,000 planners, engineers, elected officials, health professionals, and advocates to gain the insights of national experts in the field, learn about practical solutions to getting bike and pedestrian infrastructure built, and meet peers from across the country.